nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 The REST API is currently focused on the following:
 * generating OPeNDAP data access URLs, and
-* providing size esimates for subsetted GIS data
+* providing size estimates for subsetted GIS data

 The first allows users to easily download subsetted files from OPeNDAP servers based on metadata stored in the CMR and presented to end users by EDSC.